Practical Equivariances via Relational Conditional Neural Processes: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed relational models on several tasks and compare their performance with other conditional neural process models.
-For these, we use the implementations publicly available at \url{https://github.com/wesselb/neuralprocesses}.
-Detailed methods are reported in \refappendix{app:methods}, and we provide an empirical analysis of computational costs of the various CNP models in \refappendix{app:cost}.
+For this, we used publicly available reference implementations of the \texttt{neuralprocesses} software package \cite{npGithub23, bruinsma2023autoregressive}.
+We detail our experimental approach in \refappendix{app:methods}, and we empirically analyze computational costs in \refappendix{app:cost}.\looseness-1